 This module offers opportunity for intensive development of performing skills.
 You will receive regular individual lessons with your assigned performance tutor, with whom you agree a corpus of works to be studied.
 Individual lessons are complemented by regular performance workshops.
 Your end of year recital will usually include items selected from the appropriate syllabus of the ABRSM, Trinity or Rockschool.

-This module involves part-time placement (1 day a week) in an external organisation, and is aimed at developing hands-on work experience and employability skills in a workplace relevant to Music graduates.
+This module involves part-time placement (one day a week) in an external organisation, and is aimed at developing hands-on work experience and employability skills in a workplace relevant to Music graduates.
 Each placement will be arranged by the Department, and will be provided by organisations involved in music or other areas of the creative and cultural industries.

 Approaches to Popular Music